MorbusRaven/RiskIT/README.md

 4. Fix Average Estimations to find avg and display it.
 5. Need to add project id in projectStakeholders.
 6. Show user's full name in risk table.
-7. Find out why there are no data being transfered from form to db (estimations).
+7. Find out why there are no data being transfered from forms to db.
+8. Find out why data from form of RiskTable are unidentified indexes in insertRiskTable